gregemel/world/README.md

 * driven only by parameters

 ### drawers
-* tools for drawing world images, like models, particles, and shadows
+* tools for drawing 3D images, like models, particles, and shadows

 ### factories
 * tools for making instances of databags or systems